zerofishnoodles/production-stack/README.md

 ## Community Events

-We host **weekly** community meetings at **alternating** times to accommodate different time zones.
+We host **weekly** community meetings at the following timeslot:

 - Tuesdays at 5:30 PM PT – [Add to Calendar](https://drive.usercontent.google.com/u/0/uc?id=1E4rcnwZHV84IEFXAGtJ-TP3o1rslNDei&export=download)

-Meetings alternate weekly between the two times.
 All are welcome to join!

 ## Introduction